Yup. It’s a boating term. Spending time “on dirt” means we’re off the water and living on land!

 Quebec City is full of surprises, discovered during all of our wanderings.
 Murals, sculptures, street performers, walls and turrets, parks, fountains, cannons and more!
 Even window boxes become works of art!

 We stayed in Upper Old Town near Rue Sainte-Jean, one of the main streets in Upper town.
 Part of the city fortifications were right down the street, and Rue Saint-Jean is lined with cute shops and restaurants.
 If you wander down Rue Saint-Jean from the city ramparts towards Chateaux Frontenac, you’ll pass the beautiful Basilica of Notre Dam on Rue de Buade in Upper Town.

 Basilica of Notre Dam

 It’s especially fun in the evenings, when the street closes to vehicular traffic at 5:30, and the restaurants set up tables on the sidewalks.
-Everywhere you go in the city you’ll stumble upon artists, street musicians, and beautiful parks and squares.
+Everyone is out and about, and street performers are everywhere.
 Here’s a glance at the Upper City:

 There is a vernicular that travels between Upper and Lower Old Town Quebec.

 Lower town is, in our opinion, a bit more charming with it’s narrower, winding streets that are largely pedestrian walkways.
-While Upper Town is certainly lively, there is a vibrancy about Lower Town that makes it seem more fun!
+While Upper Town is certainly lovely, there is a vibrancy about Lower Town that makes it a bit more boisterous!
 There are a lot of charming shops and galleries, and an abundance of places to eat.
 The small, beautiful Place Royal is a cobblestone square surrounded by 17th and 18th century buildings.
 This is where French-America was born, as the first French settlement was started here in 1608.

 Old Town is down by the river, where there is a lovely park and promenade near the cruise ship terminal.